Spirit of the sport and the competition

 Bob and skeleton are synonymous with speed and exhilaration.
 During a typical 60-second bobsleigh run, speeds of more than 140 km/h are reached with the crews subjected to more than four times the force of gravity.Races are usually run on concrete based tracks with artificial ice surfaces; have a standard length of 1,500 metres and up to 14 curves, depending on the track.

-The top competitions are the FIBT World Cup and the FIBT World Championships.
-Events are staged annually except during Olympic years and feature women’s bobsleigh, two man and four man bobsleigh and women’s and men’s skeleton.
+The top competitions are the FIBT World Cups and the FIBT World Championships.
+Events are staged annually except during Olympic years (when no FIBT World Championships are hosted) and feature women’s bobsleigh, two man and four man bobsleigh and women’s and men’s skeleton.

 Skeleton is the world’s first sliding sport and the only one where athletes take a face down position.
 It has an elite aura through its long identification with the world-famous St. Moritz Tobogganing Club (Cresta Run).
 Skeleton competition returned to the Olympic Winter Games in 2002 and participation has increased significantly as a result.
 Today, skeleton is practiced on a competitive level by some 30 countries from all continents.